rickyota/genoboost/README.md

 ### <a name="install"></a>Installation

-Using arm architecture including Macbook M1, M2 chip will slow down due to unavailability of SIMD.
+Using arm architecture, including Macbook M1 and M2 chips, will stop or slow down the software due to the unavailability of SIMD.
 I plan to deal with it in the future.

 #### <a name="install-plink1"></a>Plink1 Input

-If you want to input plink1, download a program for your computer from [here][release].
+If you want to input plink1, download a compiled program for Linux (tested on Rocky Linux<=8.9), macOS (tested on <=14.3.1), and Windows (not tested) from [here][release].
+This should take less than 1 minute.

 #### <a name="install-plink2"></a>Plink2 Input